-Although you’ll see plenty of them in southern Vietnam, too, it’s the reddish-pink or pink petals of the peach blossom that take center stage in northern Vietnam.
-Here, they are considered harbingers of good fortune.
-The most intensely-colored ones are most favored.
+By contrast, in northern Vietnam it’s the peach blossom that takes center stage.
+In Hanoi, these rosy-pink Tet flowers are considered harbingers of good fortune.
+The most intensely-colored ones are the most favored.

-Peach blossoms bloom early in the north.
-Due to the fact that northern Vietnam is colder than the south, these Tet flowers are believed to have ‘brave heart’ since they bloom while other plants are dormant.
-They are also presumed to keep the family peaceful and healthy.
+Peach trees blossom early in the north.
+Given that northern Vietnam is colder than the south, the Vietnamese consider the flowers to have brave heart since they bloom while other plants are still dormant.
+Vietnamese tradition also holds that peach flowers keep the family peaceful and healthy.

 Illuminated peach blossom in shop window in Saigon